Little Brown Jug (horse race): History

 It began in 1937 when the Delaware County Agricultural Society's members, at their annual meeting, voted to move the County Fair, held since its inception at Powell, to Delaware on a tract of land at the northern edge of the city.
 Two years later a half-mile track was built and provided the stage for harness racing.
 R.K.
 McNamara, a local contractor, designed and built the lightning fast track.
 Enter attorney Joe Neville, whose family had been identified with the standardbred sport for many years, and his friend, Henry C. "Hank" Thomson, sports editor of The Delaware Gazette.
 Neville, who had campaigned horses on the Grand Circuit and was familiar with its officers and stewards, was successful in obtaining Grand Circuit dates for the new Delaware track.
 Neville, concerned over the years by the emphasis placed on the trotter, turned his efforts toward showcasing the pacers, particularly the 3-year-olds.
 The Little Brown Jug Society was formed to stage the Grand Circuit meeting.
 Neville headed the organization with Thomson as secretary-treasurer.
 Then came the birth of the Little Brown Jug, named through a newspaper contest won by Major Lanning Parsons, with its previews in 1944 and 1945.
-The initial Jug in 1946, with a purse of $35,358, was won by Ensign Hanover with Delaware's Wayne "Curly" Smart driving.
+The initial Jug in 1946, with a purse of $35,358, was won by Ensign Hanover with Delaware's T. Wayne "Curly" Smart driving.
 Smart, a successful trainer-driver on the Grand Circuit, was later to become an integral part of the Jug's operation as the track superintendent.
 Over the years the track monopolized the half-mile record section with world standard performances, mainly through Smart's skill in maintaining the fastest racing strip of its size in the country.

-Through its humble beginnings, the Jug grew slowly to become perhaps the most traditional stake on the pacing gait.
-In 1956 the Jug provided the anchor for the newly designated Triple Crown of Pacing to go along with the Cane Pace (currently held at the Meadowlands Racetrack in East Rutherford, New Jersey) and the Messenger Stakes (currently held at Yonkers Raceway in Yonkers, New York).